Best Kayak Fishing Rod – Yak Angler’s Top Picks

 Why Fishing From A Kayak Is A Little Different

-You will probably find that your favorite 10 foot surf fishing rod will be a little on the large side for using on a kayak.
-Kayak rods will often tend to be shorter other types of rods because shorter rods can be easier to use when you’re in the limited space of your vessel.
+You will probably find that your favorite 10 foot surf fishing rod will be a little on the large side for using on a kayak and you may need a shorter rod .
+The best kayak fishing rods will often tend to be shorter other types of rods because shorter rods can be easier to use when you’re in the limited space of your vessel.

-However, you might find that very short rods are just too short and they may not be long enough to prevent your line from getting caught on your boat, particularly if you’re in a longer yak.
+However, you might find that very short rods are just too short (even though they take up little room) and they may not be long enough to prevent your line from getting caught on your boat, particularly if you’re in a longer yak.

-When you’re in a kayak, chances are you’re not going to be targeting enormous fish, unless you’re an experienced kayak fisher.
+When you’re in a kayak, chances are you’re not going to be targeting enormous fish, unless you’re one of many experienced anglers out there.

 Your yak will have a maximum weight capacity and catching giant fish could result in your kayak flipping, which can be dangerous and cause you to lose all your gear, or you could be dragged off course if you’re not anchored.